 There are two types of the vaccine to protect against the flu.

-The American Academy of Pediatrics recommends that an influenza vaccination be given annually to
+The American Academy of Pediatrics recommends that an influenza vaccine be given annually to

 all children starting at six months of age.
-Children younger than 9 years old may need two doses of the vaccine given at least four weeks apart.
+Children 6 month through 8 years old may need two doses of the vaccine given at least four weeks apart.

 Flu vaccines are especially important for children at high risk for complications from the flu such as those with a chronic disease such as